remuslazar/.emacs.d/README.md

 working with.
 My preferences do differ according to the specific language (e.g. the indenting/tab width for HTML-Files is only 2 char)

-Currently I'm using TABs only for PHP, HTML and TS (TypoScript) files.
-In general I do prefer plain spaces over TABs for indending.
+Currently I'm using TABs only for PHP and TS (TypoScript) files.
+In general I do prefer plain spaces over TABs for indending :-)

 Setup
 -----